 - ¼ cup cornstarch

-- Line 13x9x2-inch metal baking pan with nonstick foil and spray foil with cooking spray.
-Regular foil is probably fine, but I didn't want to risk it.
+- Line 13x9x2-inch metal baking pan with foil or parchment and spray with cooking spray.

-- Combine 2 cups (14 oz) sugar, corn syrup, salt, and remaining 1/2 cup cold water in heavy medium saucepan.
+- Combine 2 cups (14 oz/400 grams) sugar, corn syrup, salt, and remaining ½ cup cold water in heavy medium saucepan.
 Stir over medium low heat until sugar dissolves, brushing down sides of pan with wet pastry brush.
 As soon as it begins to boil, cover with a lid and let boil for 2 minutes.
 Remove lid , insert thermometer and boil until it reaches 240 degree F.

 - With mixer running at low speed, slowly pour hot syrup into gelatin mixture in thin stream down side of bowl.
 Gradually increase speed to high and beat until mixture is very thick and stiff, about 15 minutes.
 Add vanilla and beat to blend, about 30 seconds longer.